spirilis/RTC_B/README.md

 This format is useful for storing date/timestamp information in an in-memory or in-FRAM database, and you can arbitrarily print 8-byte time buffers to text using the 2-argument variation of `.getTimeString()`.
+Note this buffer should always start on an even-memory-address boundary, as the MSP430 will attempt to cast the first 2 bytes as an unsigned integer, which won't work correctly if the buffer begins on an odd-numbered memory address.

 ## Initialization & Configuration